coughingmouse/Korean-Romanization/README.md

 ## Introduction

-This is something like a different version of Yale Romanization of Korean.
+This is somewhat like a different version of Yale Romanization of Korean.
 There are a transliteration system and a phonemic transcription made fit for both Modern Korean and Middle Korean, all made compatible with the international Qwerty layout, as well as ASCII-compatible versions.
 For extra details regarding the Modern Korean MKSR, click [this](https://gitlab.com/coughingmouse/MKSR/blob/main/Modern_Korean_MKSR.md).

 To type letters with diacritics on a standard Qwerty layout, use English (United States) United States-International keyboard on Windows and us altgr-intl on Linux.
 You can use ⟨AltGr⟩ + ⟨e⟩ to type ⟨é⟩, ⟨AltGr⟩ + the key next to ⟨u⟩ to type ⟨ü⟩, etc. On Apple devices, long pressing a key pops up a menu from which you can select an appropriate diacritic.
 You can also use  ⟨AltGr⟩ + ⟨e⟩, ⟨AltGr⟩ + ⟨u⟩, and ⟨AltGr⟩ + ⟨i⟩ to type diacritics directly there on the default keyboard layout.